asa93/malou_test/README.md

 -> if still not working, check api error message, the api rate might be excedeed in which it is required to wait

+## additional info

+-> all front is mostly comprised of one component : "heroes"